Dieseldodge09 has several certificates in diesel systems and engines.

-- Now with an inch-pound torque wrench, tighten the injector hold down to first 30 inch-pounds, then do final tightening to 79 inch lbs.
+- Now with an inch-pound torque wrench, tighten the injector hold down to the first 30 inch-lbs, then do final tightening to 79 inch-lbs.

-- Now reinstall your the injector connector tube and tighten to 50 ft lbs.
+- Now reinstall the injector connector tube and tighten it to 50 ft-lbs.

 - Reinstall the injector harness and tighten all the nuts on the injector solenoids.

 - Reconnect the main harness to the injector harness.

 - Depending on how many injectors you have to replace, reinstall fuel supply lines starting with number 6 and working forward.
 Note that number 4 crosses over number 5 onto the fuel rail.
 Tighten the fittings.

 - Reinstall the intake plenum and connect the boost tube to the intake plenum.
 Now connect all your electrical connections to the EGR and intake.